zhengying-liu/autodl-contrib/README.md

 More details and an example dataset in file format can be found in the sub-directory [`file_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format).

 ### TFRecord Format
-TFRecord format, is the final format we'll use in this challenge (so when you provide your data under matrix format or file format, thereafter we'll do the conversion job to have a dataset in TFRecord format).
+TFRecord format is the final format we'll actually use in this challenge (so when you provide your data under matrix format or file format, thereafter we'll do the conversion job to have a dataset in TFRecord format).
 Data from all domains will be uniformly formatted to TFRecords following [SequenceExample](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/example/example.proto#L292) proto (see [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview).

 More details and an example dataset in TFRecord format can be found in the sub-directory [`tfrecord_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/tfrecord_format).